fredgrott/GWSFluidx/README.md

 1. No, you cannot use the MVC pattern with this framework(not really a con though).

-2. You might not be use to a fully de-coupled presenter pattern.
+2. You might not be use to a fully de-coupled presenter pattern, its a thinking change.

 3. You have to and should use immutables instead of mutables.